Richard de Lucy: Life

-When Henry II came to the throne in 1154, de Luci was made Chief Justiciar of England jointly with Robert de Beaumont, Earl of Leicester.
-When de Beaumont died in 1168, de Luci continued to hold the office in his own right.
+When Henry II came to the throne in 1154, De Lucy was made Chief Justiciar of England jointly with Robert de Beaumont, Earl of Leicester.
+When de Beaumont died in 1168, De Lucy continued to hold the office in his own right.
 One of the members of his household was Roger fitzReinfrid, the brother of Walter de Coutances.
-Roger became a royal judge and later donated land to Lesnes Abbey in Kent, which had been founded by de Luci.
+Roger became a royal judge and later donated land to Lesnes Abbey in Kent, which had been founded by De Lucy.

 He resigned his office between September 1178 and Easter of 1179, and retired to Lesnes Abbey, where, three months later on 14 July 1179, he died and was buried.

-De Luci's wife, Rohese, who is named in several documents, was possibly a sister of Faramus de Boulogne.
-Rohese and Faramus were children of William de Boulogne who was the son of Geoffrey fitz Eustace (son of Eustace II, Count of Boulogne) and Beatrice, daughter of Norman magnate Geoffrey de Mandeville.